1SasB/Optical-Character-Recognition-Spell-Checker/README.md

 # Optical-Character-Recognition + Spell-Checker

 ## Description
 The purpose of this project is to develope a web application which allows a user to upload an image with handwritten text or words.
-The application uses a Neural network model to recognise and predict the handwritten word in the uploaded the image.
+The application uses a Neural network model to recognise and predict the handwritten word in the uploaded image.
 This project represent task 3 of CPEN 403(Artificial Intelligence) course project.

 ## Prerequisites
 You need git to clone this project.
 You can get it from [http://git-scm.com/](http://git-scm.com/).